-Refer also to Information: D10: Academic Integrity and D175: Undergraduate Student Conduct and Grievance Procedures , Faculty Handbook.
+er also to Information: D10: Academic Integrity and D175: Undergraduate Student Conduct and Grievance Procedure ulty Handbook. es ,

 D170: Student Attendance

 Office Responsible for Administration: Dean of Students

 Revisions to the Policy Rationale, Policy Statement, and Applicability sections of this document must be approved by the full Faculty Senate.